vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

 ![Server and Mutual TLS Depiction](./assets/images/server-and-mutual-tls-depiction.png)

 **Description of the Depiction**
-- Each DApp and EthRPC Server instance have certificates depicted along side.
+- Each dApp and EthRPC Server instance have certificates depicted along side.
 These are the certificates and keys required for the respective components
 - Colors represent the association of Certificates and Keys with corresponding DApp or EthRPC instance or internal CA

 **Few Notable Points**
 - Server TLS
    - dApp
-      - If using an internal CA based Server Certificate, DApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
+      - If using an internal CA based Server Certificate, dApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
    - EthRPC
       - Needs to start up with a Server certificate.
 If using a internal CA certificate, the root certificate of the internal CA would need to be provided for DApp clients
 - Mutual TLS
    - dApp
-      - If using an internal CA based Server Certificate, DApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
+      - If using an internal CA based Server Certificate, dApp needs to utilize Root Certificate of the EthRPC Server's Server Certificate
-      - DApp needs to use Client certificate and Client Key
+      - dApp needs to use Client certificate and Client Key
    - EthRPC
       - Needs to start up with a Server certificate.
-If using a internal CA certificate, the root certificate of the internal CA would need to be provided for DApp clients
+If using a internal CA certificate, the root certificate of the internal CA would need to be provided for dApp clients
-      - If DApp is using an internal CA for Client Certificate, the root certificate of the internal CA which was used to sign the client certificate is needed by EthRPC
+      - If dApp is using an internal CA for Client Certificate, the root certificate of the internal CA which was used to sign the client certificate is needed by EthRPC

-### Client JWT using OAuth Server
+### Token Authentication using Authorization Server
-DApp would have to handle following aspects,
+Token Authentication can be utilized for Client Authentication.
+Any OAuth2.0 standard based Authorization server can be used.
+We have used Keycloak based Authorization server for development and testing.

+Following are few responsibilities of components,
+- DApp
-- Fetching of a JWT Access Token from an OAuth Server managed by Customer
+   - Fetching of a JWT Access Token from an Authorization Server managed by Customer
    - When utilizing the integration libraries the JWT Access Token has to be passed as a header to EthRPC
+- EthRPC
+   - When deploying blockchain with token authentication enabled, either URI of the Authentication server or a public JWKS file needs to be provided
+      - The recommended approach is to provide URI of the Authorization server

 Following are the depictions for two of the ways EthRPC can be configured to verify JWT Token,